mcclin53/Buddy-Buddy/INSTRUCTIONS.md

 **Schema Settings**:

-Create a virtual called `reactionCount` that retrieves the length of the thought's `reactions` array field on query.
+!!!Create a virtual called `reactionCount` that retrieves the length of the thought's `reactions` array field on query.

 ---